BMW 4 Series Coupe Review 2024

 In terms of handling, the entry-level 420i is actually the sweetest.
 Its lightweight four-cylinder engine ensures the front end is really keen to turn in, and you can actually have a lot of fun in the most affordable BMW 4 Series Coupe.

 While the standard rear-wheel-drive 4 Series is in no way intimidating to drive, the xDrive four-wheel-drive models will appeal to those whose commute often features slippery roads.
-Available as an option on the 420d and standard on the M440i, xDrive will juggle power between the axles to ensure you’ve always got grip.
-A trade-off is that the xDrive models feel a little heavier and less agile, so be sure that you really need four-wheel drive before ticking that box.
+Available as an option on the 420d when it was part of the new line-up and standard on the M440i, xDrive will juggle power between the axles to ensure you’ve always got grip.
+A trade-off is that the xDrive models feel a little heavier and less agile, so be sure that you really need four-wheel drive before going down this route.

 While the BMW 4 Series Coupe feels noticeably sportier than the Audi A5, a trade-off is a slightly firm edge to the ride quality.
-We’ve only driven it on 19-inch wheels (18-inch alloys are also available and might provide a slightly softer edge), but you’ll certainly notice bumpy roads.
+We’ve only driven it on 19-inch wheels (18-inch alloys are also available and as standard on the 420i, and they might provide a slightly softer edge), but you’ll certainly notice bumpy roads.
 That said, it’s fairly compliant and comfortable enough on smooth motorways.

 Don’t think you have to spend a fortune on a high-spec BMW 4 Series Coupe to get a decent engine.
 The majority of buyers will opt for the entry-level 420i and, frankly, it’s all most of us will need.
 It’s a 2.0-litre petrol with 184PS, meaning it has plenty of punch for motorway driving and overtaking slower traffic.

-If you want a bit more power, there’s a 430i with a 2.0-litre four-cylinder petrol engine which will appeal to the enthusiast buyer.
-We’ve yet to try this but, going by our experience of the same engine in other BMW models, it won’t disappoint (provided you can put up with the slight drop in fuel economy).
+If you're buying used, there’s a 430i with a 2.0-litre four-cylinder petrol engine which will appeal to the enthusiast buyer.
+Going by our experience of the same engine in other BMW models, it won’t disappoint (provided you can put up with the slight drop in fuel economy).

-Of course, there’s still a market for diesel-powered coupes.
-The 420d ticks that box, producing 190PS from its 2.0-litre turbodiesel unit.
+Of course, there’s still a market for diesel-powered coupes, but you'll be buying used now with the 4 Series.
+The 420d ticks this box admirably, producing 190PS from its 2.0-litre turbodiesel unit.
 It's usefully punchy, especially at low revs, which makes for effortless driving.
 It’s available with two- or four-wheel-drive, too.

 All 4 Series models come with BMW’s eight-speed automatic gearbox.
 That’s good news as it’s one of the best on the market, providing speedy gear changes and no noticeable pause when you wish to pull away from a standstill.
 That’s not something that can be said for all automatic gearboxes used in premium German cars (we’re looking at you, Audi).